EXAPT: History

-With the foundation of the EXAPT-Verein in 1967 as spin-off of the universities Aachen, Berlin and Stuttgart the further development „EXAPT (EXtended Subset of APT)“ of the programming language „APT (Automatically Programmed Tool)“ was focused and so the first milestone for the EXAPT history was set.
+With the foundation of the EXAPT-Verein in 1967 as spin-off of the universities Aachen, Berlin and Stuttgart the further development "EXAPT (EXtended Subset of APT)" of the programming language "APT (Automatically Programmed Tool)" was focused and so the first milestone for the EXAPT history was set.

-In the same year the system EXAPT 1 for drilling and simple milling tasks is available.
+In the same year the system EXAPT 1 for drilling and simple milling tasks became available.

-1969 the industrial application of EXAPT 2 for the programming of NC machines with 2-axis linear and path control begins.
-In the following year the development of the EXAPT modular system starts.
+1969 The industrial application of EXAPT 2 for the programming of NC machines with 2-axis linear and path control begins.
+In the following year, the development of the EXAPT modular system starts.

 1972 BASIC-EXAPT is provided for the universal, homogeneous programming of all NC tasks.
 The support is made by the EXAPT applications consultancy.

-1973 EXAPT 1.1 is provided for the programming of straight-cut and continuous-path controlled drilling and milling machines and machining centres.
-At the Hanover Fair (IHA 73) the interactive access to a mainframe via time-sharing terminal for the part program entry and correction is presented and starts the replacement of the punch card.
+1973 EXAPT 1.1 is provided for the programming of straight-cut and continuous-path controlled drilling and milling machines and machining centers.
+At the Hanover Fair (IHA 73) the interactive access to a mainframe via a time-sharing terminal for the part program entry and correction is presented and starts the replacement of the punch card.

-1974 the possibilities for the use of process computers for the NC data transfer are levelled out.
-As a pioneer EXAPT offers the possibility of the result simulation when using plotters with display of tool paths and tool in assignment to the workpiece.
+1974 The possibilities for the use of process computers for the NC data transfer are leveled out.
+EXAPT offers the possibility of the result simulation when using plotters with display of tool paths and tools in assignment to the workpiece.

-In April 1975 the EXAPT NC Systemtechnik GmbH is founded with the aim, to enable the entry into the NC technique for small and medium-sized companies by a complete product and service program.
-In the following year the system portfolio is extended with further system modules and service programs and the provision of postprocessors.
+In April 1975, the EXAPT NC Systemtechnik GmbH was founded with the aim, of enabling entry into the NC technique for small and medium-sized companies by a complete product and service program.
+In the following year, the system portfolio is extended with further system modules and service programs and the provision of postprocessors.

-1978 the development activities on the EXAPT module system started 1970 are completed.
-Using modern software techniques the different system parts BASIC-EXAPT, EXAPT 1, EXAPT 1.1 and EXAPT 2 are composed to a total system.
+1978 The development activities on the EXAPT module system started in 1970 are completed.
+Using modern software techniques, the different system parts BASIC-EXAPT, EXAPT 1, EXAPT 1.1, and EXAPT 2 are composed of a total system.
 System support and applications consultancy become a new working focus.

-From the beginning to the middle of the 1980s beside new portable software modules for CAD/CAM applications (e. g.
-CAPEX, NESTEX, CADEX, CADCPL) the first version of the EXAPT DNC system and extensions of the EXAPT NC programming system für the machining of sculptured surfaces are presented.
+From the beginning to the middle of the 1980s Beside new portable software modules for CAD/CAM applications (e. g.
+CAPEX, NESTEX, CADEX, CADCPL), the first version of the EXAPT DNC system and extensions of the EXAPT NC programming system for the machining of sculptured surfaces are presented.